 The best way to stay safe from any online threats is to maintain healthy, everyday cybersecurity hygiene.
 This means keeping all your software up to date, using strong anti-virus software, and investing in a VPN.
 Of all the people surveyed, only 1 in 5 used a VPN to protect themselves online.

-NordVPN doesn’t just keep your online activity hidden from prying eyes, it also comes bundled with the Threat Protection feature.
-With Threat Protection active, you’ll automatically block invasive ads and even prevent malware-ridden websites from loading altogether.
+NordVPN doesn’t just keep your online activity hidden from prying eyes, it also offers Threat Protection Pro.
+With Threat Protection Pro active, you’ll automatically block invasive ads and even prevent malware-ridden websites from loading altogether.
 It’s the perfect tool to combat website-phishing.